mwganson/ThreadProfile/README.md

 ## Create Object Command
 <img src="https://github.com/mwganson/ThreadProfile/blob/master/Resources/icons/CreateObject.png" alt="create object"><br/>
 This creates the ThreadProfile object with default properties.
 Create it first, and then set the desired properties in the data tab of the combo view.
+If there is an active Part Design Body, the object will be placed inside it.
+Failing that, if there is an active Part container the object will be placed into that.

 ## Make Helix Command
 <img src="https://github.com/mwganson/ThreadProfile/blob/master/Resources/icons/MakeHelix.png" alt="make helix"><br/>